-There could a lot of other reasons for pushing a renovation, but mostly, it’s for improving the quality of your office’s surroundings.
+There’s a lot of other reasons for pushing a renovation, but mostly, it’s for improving the quality of your office’s surroundings.
 This would eventually translate as to how much you care about your employees’ workspace and their well-being.
-Making your employees feel safe and comfortable, office renovation could also mean more income for your company, so it’s a win-win.
+Making your employees feel safe and comfortable in doing office renovation could also mean more income for your company, so it’s a win-win.

 Before moving to the planning stages, you must ask first ask the following types of questions:

 - Are we 100% certain relocating isn’t a better option?

 - What are the goals and objectives behind this idea?

 - Are there any barriers, physical or financial, to completing a successful renovation?

 Only after getting the answers should you be able to proceed with the actual thinking of how you want to go about the whole renovation process.
 This way, your project will serve its purpose of making your company look good, and your employees to perform great.